Gas Engineer Salary UK: What You Can Earn in 2026

 The most common are HFCs, which contain hydrogen, fluorine and carbon.

 Our F-gas training courses are suited to those looking to work in the heating and cooling industry, specifically with applications containing manmade fluorinated gases.
-Cat 1 and Cat 2 courses are tailored for different experience levels, with Cat 1 being better suited to those with more experience, and Cat 2 serving as a stepping course for Cat applicants.
+Cat 1 courses are tailored for different experience levels, with Cat 1 being better suited to those with more experience.

-The LCL RQF F-gas courses we provide at MGE Training will need to be renewed once every five years to ensure candidates are up to date with evolving legislation and practices.
+The LCL RQF F-gas course we provide at MGE Training will need to be renewed once every five years to ensure candidates are up to date with evolving legislation and practices.

-Once you receive your F-gas qualification, you’ll be able to work on heating, air conditioning and refrigeration systems containing fluorinated gases.
-Completing the Cat 1 course means you can work with systems of any size, while the Cat 2 course is limited to systems containing no more than 3kg of F-gases.
+Once you receive your F gas qualification, you’ll be able to work on heating, air conditioning and refrigeration systems containing fluorinated gases.
+Completing the Cat 1 course means you can work with systems of any size.

 Certainly.
-These F-gas courses provide attendees with information that could enable them to find their own businesses, working in the installation, servicing and repair of heating, air conditioning and refrigeration systems containing F-gases.
+The F gas training provides attendees with information that could enable them to find their own businesses, working in the installation, servicing and repair of heating, air conditioning and refrigeration systems containing F-gases.